yoctoproject/poky/documentation/test-manual/understand-autobuilder.rst

 #. *Obtain yocto-autobuilder-helper*

-   This step clones the ``yocto-autobuilder-helper`` git repository.
-   This is necessary to prevent the requirement to maintain all the release or project-specific code within Buildbot.
+   This step clones the :yocto_git:`yocto-autobuilder-helper </yocto-autobuilder-helper>` git repository.
+This is necessary to avoid the requirement to maintain all the release or project-specific code within Buildbot.
 The branch chosen matches the release being built so we can support older releases and still make changes in newer ones.